GerritCodeReview/summit_2021/speakers.md

 His largest contributions to Gerrit so far were the Attention Set, the new Checks API/UI (see lightning talks) and heading large infrastrucutre migrations such as JavaScript->TypeScript and Polymer1->2->3->Lit.

+### Marcin Czech - GerritForge {#mczech}

+Marcin is a Senior Software Engineer at GerritForge where he contributes to the OpenSource Gerrit Code Review project.

+Over the last two years he has been involved in the design and development of numerous parts of the Gerrit ecosystem, such as: Gerrit core, multi-site, events-broker(Kafka and AWS Kinesis), pull-replication and external-ids online migration.